simahapa/HW_Git_Concepts/HW_Dec13.md

 <br></br>

-Make a list of all of the CSV or TSV files in the [our class repo] (https://github.com/ga-students/DS-SEA-08). repo (using a single command).
+Make a list of all of the CSV or TSV files in the  (https://github.com/ga-students/DS-SEA-08). repo (using a single command).
 You will be working on your local repo on your laptop.
 Think about how wildcard characters can help you with this task.
+<br></br>

-Here is a list of all the csv and TSV files in the class repo `$ find Documents/Siddharth/DS-SEA-08/data -name *.**v Documents/Siddharth/DS-SEA-08/data/airlines.csv Documents/Siddharth/DS-SEA-08/data/Airline_on_time_west_coast.csv
+Here is a list of all the csv and TSV files in the class repo
+<br></br>
+`$ find Documents/Siddharth/DS-SEA-08/data -name *.**v
+Documents/Siddharth/DS-SEA-08/data/airlines.csv
+Documents/Siddharth/DS-SEA-08/data/Airline_on_time_west_coast.csv